Automorphisms of procongruence curve and pants complexes: Anabelian properties of moduli stacks of curves

 \section{Anabelian properties of moduli stacks of curves}

 In this section, we present some arithmetic consequences of Theorem~\ref{completepantsrigidity}.
 According to Grothendieck's anabelian philosophy (cf.\ \cite{[G]}), moduli stacks of curves should be prime examples of \emph{anabelian} objects, that is to say they should be reconstructible from their \'etale fundamental groups.
 Theorem~\ref{mainanabelian} will partially vindicate this conjecture, with some limitations explained below.
 In this section, the base field $\k$ is a field over which the anabelian conjecture for hyperbolic curves is valid.
-By Mochizuki's theorem in \cite{[Mo]}, we can then take $\k$ to be a sub-$p$-adic field, that is a subfield of a finitely generated extension of $\Q_p$ for some prime $p$.
+By Mochizuki's theorem in \cite{[Mo]}, we can take $\k$ to be a sub-$p$-adic field, that is to say a subfield of a finitely generated extension of $\Q_p$ for some prime $p$ (e.g.\ a number field).